ga4gh/vrs/schema/defs/vrs/Genotype.rst

 **Computational Definition**

-A set of trans-phased :ref:`MolecularVariation` members, with associated copy counts, across a specified number of genomic locus `copies`.
+A quantified set of _in-trans_ :ref:`Molecular Variation` at a genomic locus.

 **Information Model**